SteveAtSentosa/sigfig-candidates/README.md

 `Bottom Line`
 * A very passionate React Architect
-* Good fit for a high impact, architectural level role
+* Good fit for a high impact, architectural level role, otherwise probably not a good fit
-* I am bit hesitant, especially if not in the correct role
+* If you are looking for an architect, I would suggest references as next step

 `Work Samples`
 * [Expressive MVC](https://github.com/gabeklein/expressive-mvc) React app frameworks